 2. Narex 852100 3 Piece Set Japanese Dovetail Chisels

-Narex did some extraordinary work with their dovetail chisels, that we had to take this model as our second item in this list.
+Narex did some extraordinary work with their dovetail chisels, so I had to take this model as my second item in this list.
 This time the Czech company is offering a bundle of three dovetail chisels.

 The edges are well finished, and it also forms an upper triangular shape with an acute 35-degree angle.
 This will help you to do corner works more efficiently and will give you a good finish.